SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf_twt/readme.md

     #define FW_UPDATE_TYPE TA_FW_UPDATE
     ```

-- Based on the type of server (Apache/AWS S3 bucket/Azure Blob Storage) from which the firmware files need to be downloaded, the below mentioned parameters need to be configured.
+- Based on the type of server (Apache/AWS S3 bucket/Azure Blob Storage) from which the firmware files need to be downloaded, the parameters described below need to be configured.
 - Configure FLAGS to choose the version and security type to be enabled.

   Valid configurations are: